shopery/docker-workshop/exercise3_2/exercise3_2.md

 That's important to understand because it's something that we have to keep in mind specially on development.
 There's no sense on creating a complex build or download a bunch of dependencies on a folder if this folder is going to be overwritten by our local folder.

+On this exercise we'll run a basic site and after seeing it working we'll overwrite the site folder with a local folder that contains a second site.
+At this point the original site will be overwritten and we'll be able to change the new site files on real time.

 ## 👩🏻‍💻 Exercise